Thirteen years ago, I was awakened by a feeling of dread.

 It all seemed so fast, we had just been talking the day before about finalizing the birth plan, now that she wasn’t permitted to deliver our babies.

 Naturopathic physicians and midwives aren’t allowed to deliver high risk pregnancies in Oregon.
+And a twin birth to an Elder mom (Who me?
+I’m only 38) is considered high risk.

 Our imagined home birth plan had morphed into confusion with the wonderful news that we were to be the parents of TWINS!